-OFFICE ADMINISTRATION PROGRAM Sally L. McFarling, M.A., Program Chair organizations or businesses.
+OFFICE ADMINISTRATION PROGRAM

+SALLY L. McFarling, M.A., Program Chair

+The Office Administration program is designed to prepare students to serve successfully as an office administrator in a variety of Christian organizations or businesses.
 The program also provides students with relevant courses in general studies and essential basic courses in Bible and theology.
 The two-year program leads to the Associate of Arts degree.
-The credits earned in this program may be applied toward a Bachelor's degree in the Local Church Discipleship Ministries/Office Administration program with an emphasis in Women's Ministry or Biblical Counseling.
+The credits earned in this program may be applied toward either of the following two Bachelor's degrees:

+- Bachelor's degree in the Local Church Discipleship Ministries major with a minor in Office Administration and an emphasis in Women's Ministry or Biblical Counseling. - Bachelor's Degree in Organizational Leadership with a minor in Office Administration.